 - You can find more information about allergy testing in children and infants here.

 A few recipe ideas for hiding vegetables in your kids favorite breakfast treats.
-Lunch and Dinner recipes with hidden vegetables for your picky toddlers.
-Maybe one of these will work for your kid?
 If part of your child's struggle with eating is texture/sensory, you might want to try some of these super simple tricks during your next meal to see if they will help your son try new foods.
 They work for my son!

 11 Healthy Toddler-Friendly Breakfast Recipes with Hidden Vegetables